 What will I be doing?

-In the first year at AS, you'll study 2 units:
+In the first year at AS level, you'll study 2 units:

-- Unit 1 Changing landscapes (A: Coastal landscapes, B: Tectonic hazards)
+- Unit 1 Changing landscapes (A: Glacial landscapes, B: Tectonic hazards)

 - Unit 2 Changing places (A: Changing places, B: Fieldwork investigation in physical and human geography)